A Multiplicative Ergodic Theorem for Bistochastic Ergodic Quantum Processes with Applications to Entanglement: Stopping times

+The author is grateful to Jeffrey Schenker for useful mathematical discussions related to the content of this paper, and to anonymous reviewers whose comments greatly improved the presentation.
+The author completed this work while supported by research assistantships from Professor Jeffrey Schenker with funding from the US National Science Foundation under Grant No. DMS-2153946.

 Consider an open quantum system $\mcS$ described by a finite-dimensional Hilbert space $\scrH = \mbC^d$.
-One model describing the dynamics of such a system is given by a quantum channel $\psi$, which is a completely positive and trace-preserving linear map
+One simple model describing the dynamics of such a system is given by a quantum channel $\psi$, which is a completely positive and trace-preserving linear map

-where $\matrices$ denotes the set $d\times d$ matrices with complex entries: the dynamics is defined by the rule that if, at time $t = 0$, the state of $\mcS$ is described by the quantum state $\rho\in\matrices$, then the state of $\mcS$ at time $t = n$ is given by $\psi^n(\rho)$ \cite{Cusumano2022QuantumGuide, Ciccarello2022QuantumInteractions}.
-In this work, we consider a disordered version of this model, where we allow the quantum channel defining our dynamics to change randomly in time according to an ergodic dynamical system, in the sense that if $\mcS$ is described by the quantum state $\rho$ at time $t = 0$, then the state of $\mcS$ at time $t = n$ is given by
+where $\matrices$ denotes the set $d\times d$ matrices with complex entries: the dynamics is defined by the rule that if, at time $t = 0$, the state of $\mcS$ is described by the density matrix $\rho\in\matrices$, then the state of $\mcS$ at time $t = n$ is given by $\psi^n(\rho)$ \cite{Cusumano2022QuantumGuide, Ciccarello2022QuantumInteractions, Davies1976QuantumSystems, Kraus1983StatesTheory}.
+In this work, we consider a stochastic version of this model, where the quantum channel defining our dynamics is sampled from an ergodic stochastic process: if $\mcS$ is described by the density matrix $\rho$ at time $t = 0$, then the state of $\mcS$ at time $t = n$ is described by